 Persistent events are always detected on an endpoint.
-If a persistent event is not included in the list of RequestedEvents, and the event occurs, the event will be detected anyway, and processed like all other events, as if the persistent event had been requested with a Notify action9.
-Thus, informally, persistent events can be viewed as always being implicitly included in the list of RequestedEvents with an action to
+If a persistent event is not included in the list of RequestedEvents, and the event occurs, the event will be detected anyway, and processed like all other events, as if the persistent event had been requested with a Notify action.
+Thus, informally, persistent events can be viewed as always being implicitly included in the list of RequestedEvents with an action to Notify, although no glare detection, etc., will be performed.
+Persistent events are identified as such through their definition - see Appendix A.

-9 Thus the RequestIdentifier will be the RequestIdentifier of the current NotificationRequest (includes notification request embedded in connection handling primitives).
+&lt;sup>8 Thus the RequestIdentifier will be the RequestIdentifier of the current NotificationRequest (includes notification request embedded in connection handling primitives).